JeremyRms/JStats/README.md

 Create servers, volumes and network with the following command:
 `docker-compose -f elastic-docker-tls.yml up -d`

-Simply run `node app.js` with node v16 or higher to populate your ElasticSearch index with GitHub data.

 ## TODO:

 [ ] Add a container for the NodeJs application.